CSheppardCodes/Scholastic-Study-of-Data-Science/Financial_Analysis/README.md

 ## Conclusion:

 ### Observation Result:
-- The presented data and analysis suggest that, in this scenario, the Buy and Hold strategy generally results in higher cumulative returns compared to active trading.
+- The Buy and Hold strategy resulted in higher cumulative returns compared to active trading. $9,500,257.78 vs $894,048.84